 Agency / Permit / Expiration Special Conditions Report Due Date California Coastal Commission (continued) d.
 Monitoring Reports.
 The Monitoring Plan shall provide for submission of annual reports of monitoring results to the Executive Director for review and approval for as long as activities are authorized by this CDP, with the first annual monitoring report due on August 15, 2014, and subsequent reports due on August 15th of each year thereafter.
-Each monitoring report shall be cumulative and shall summarize all previous results.
+Each monitoring peops shall be cumulative and shall summarize all previous results.
 Each report shall clearly document conditions in the project area related to project implementation, including in narrative (with supporting monitoring data) and through photographs taken from the same fixed points in the same directions each year, all commencing from the project baseline.
 Each report shall include a performance evaluation section where information and results from the monitoring program are used to evaluate the effect of project implementation with respect to flooding, habitat, and water quality impacts, both beneficial and detrimental.
 To allow for an adaptive approach, each report shall also include a recommendations section to address changes that may be necessary in light of monitoring results and/or other information, including with respect to more current data and/or species information related to the habitat areas in question, if any.
 Actions necessary to implement the recommendations shall be implemented within 30 days of Executive Director approval of each Monitoring Report, unless the Executive Director identifies a different time frame for implementation.
-Minor adjustments to the above monitoring requirements may be allowed by the Executive Director in the approved Monitoring Plan shall be enforceable components of this CDP.
-The Permittee shall undertake development in accordance with the approved Monitoring Plan shall be enforceable components of this CDP.
+Minor adjustments to the above monitoring requirements may be allowed by the Executive Director in the approved Monitoring Plan if such adjustments: (1) are deemed reasonable and necessary; and (2) do not adversely impact coastal resources.
+All requirements above and all requirements of the approved Monitoring Plan shall be enforceable components of this CDP.
 The Permittee shall undertake development in accordance with the approved Monitoring Plan.
 Assumption of Risk.
-By acceptance of this CDP, the Permittee acknowledges and agrees, o
+By acceptance